POM Wonderful Presents: The Greatest Movie Ever Sold

 POM Wonderful Presents: The Greatest Movie Ever Sold is a 2011 documentary film about product placement, marketing and advertising directed by Morgan Spurlock.
-The premise behind the production is that the documentary itself would be entirely paid for by sponsors, thus being a form of metafilm.
+The premise behind the production is that the documentary itself would be entirely paid for by sponsors, thus being a form of metacinema.
 The film's slogan is "He's not selling out, he's buying in."

+Premise

+The documentary consists of Spurlock seeking various sponsors for the film, and sharing insights gained in his attempts to secure financing through such efforts.
+It also highlights a number of sales presentations devised by Spurlock to entice various brands into sponsoring the film.
+The ultimate goal was for the documentary to be entirely paid for or otherwise furnished by sponsors.
+It is thus a non-fiction form of metacinema in which his documented efforts of financing the film became the film itself.

 People appearing in the film

 Besides a great number of sponsoring and non-sponsoring corporate figures appearing in the film, others include: